- K-State home

-- Presenters are to check-in and set-up their posters between 12:15pm-1:00pm in the Union Courtyard on October 27.
+- Presenters are to check-in and set-up their posters between, time TBA, in the Union Courtyard on October 27.

 - Posters should be designed and presented in a way that can be understood by a broad audience.
 You will be presenting your work to an academically diverse audience, so you should not present your work in the same way that you would for experts in your field.

 - View videos of Three Minute Thesis competition winners and utilize Three Minute Thesis preparation resources to prepare the three-minute oral presentation of your poster.

 View a video on How to Create a Better Research Poster in Less Time, which includes links to poster templates.